What do you mean by Autologous Fat Transfer treatment?

 - Back of the hands: $2500

-What to know more about Autologous Fat Transfer Treatment in Sydney?
+Want to know more about Autologous Fat Transfer Treatment in Sydney?

 A thorough test will be conducted in order to determine whether you are fit enough to undergo an autologous fat transfer procedure.
 It is important to inform the treating doctor of any medical conditions, medications you are currently taking particularly, blood thinners.